SUZUKI DL1000 V-STROM (2014 - 2016) Review

 Reliability & build qualityNext up: Value

 The old V-Strom was a solid performer, but sometimes build quality was an issue.
-It looks as if Suzuki have addressed this on the new V-Strom and we're not aware of any issues.
-MCN Web Producer Liam Marsden covered over 17,000 miles on one in 2014 and didn't have a single issue.
+It looks as if Suzuki have addressed this on the new Suzuki V-Strom 1000 and we're not aware of any issues.
+MCN Web Producer Liam Marsden covered over 17,000 miles on a Suzuki V-Strom 1000 in 2014 and didn't have a single issue.

 Value vs rivalsNext up: Equipment

-The V-Strom 1000 was under £10,000 when it was introduced in 2014, which was amazing value for such a capable bike.
-Prices are starting to drop below £7000 now, which is incredible value for a big adventure bike.
+The Suzuki V-Strom 1000 was under £10,000 when it was introduced in 2014, which was amazing value for such a capable bike.

 Considering the budget price, having ABS and traction control as standard is impressive.
 The traction control has two levels and can be switched off entirely if you so wish.
 There's also a 12V socket under the clocks.
 It might not be the most advanced adventure bike, but it does everything you need, and it does it without fuss.